labex-labs/open-source-labs/go/go-by-example/lab-switch/step1_raw.md

 The `switch` statement is a conditional statement that allows you to execute different code blocks based on the value of an expression.
 It is a powerful tool that can simplify your code and make it more readable.

-## Problem

-In this challenge, you need to complete the `switch` statement to print out the corresponding message based on the input value.
+In this lab, you need to complete the `switch` statement to print out the corresponding message based on the input value.

-## Requirements

 - The `switch` statement must be used to solve the problem.
 - The `default` case must be used to handle unexpected input values.